ahuacate/pve-nas/README.md

     * Users media, home and private are our default CT App users
 * Chrootjail Group for general User accounts
 * Support all Medialab file permissions required by Sonarr, Radarr, JellyFin, NZBGet and more
-* Full set of base and sub-folders ready for all CT applications
+* Includes all storage folders ready for all CT applications
 * Folder and user permissions are set including ACLs
 * NFS 4.0 exports ready for PVE host's backend storage mounts
 * SMB 3.0 shares with access permissions set ( by User Group accounts )